ijlaldev007/crime-report/user-stories.md

 #### Subtask 1.2.1: Login Form
 **User Story**: As a registered user, I want a simple login form with email and password fields so that I can easily access my account.

-#### Subtask 1.2.2: MongoDB Verification
+#### Subtask 1.2.2: NextAuth Session
-**User Story**: As a registered user, I want the system to verify my credentials against the database so that only I can access my account.
+**User Story**: As a registered user, I want NextAuth to manage my persistent session so that I can stay logged in securely.

-#### Subtask 1.2.3: JWT Session
-**User Story**: As a logged-in user, I want to receive a JWT token upon successful login so that I can maintain my session securely across the platform.

 ## EPIC 2: User Roles & Access Control